Rockhounding in Bancroft

 Proficient Rockhound

 Others now look to you for advice.
 You distinguish pegmatites from vein dykes and skarns, study geological maps, and reference historical surveys by well known Ontario geologists such as Satterly or Hewitt.
-Your preparation is deliberate, and you prefer sites that are obscure, overlooked, or rarely visited.
+Your preparation for a trip is deliberate, and you prefer sites that are obscure, overlooked, or rarely visited.

 Expert Rockhound

 An expert is widely recognized within the regional mineral community.
 Your knowledge borders on professional, often supported by formal education or prospecting credentials.
-You are able to identify unfamiliar minerals by using your knowledge, discover new collecting locations, assist in educating others, and you may hold active mineral claims with economic potential.
+You are able to identify unfamiliar minerals, discover new collecting locations, assist in educating others, and you may hold active mineral claims with economic potential.

 Note: These are not fixed categories.
 Rockhounds exist across boundaries, shaped by age, fitness, time, and personal interest.
 Some clubs that I have spoken at are almost exclusively 60+ Enjoying a rock farm does not make you a beginner—it probably reflects where you are on your journey, not a linear journey, but punctuated by curves in either direction.

-Here are some of the best places to go rockhounding in the Bancroft area, from beginner-friendly spots to classic Ontario mineral collecting locales.
-Many of these are well-known within the regional rockhound community and can provide excellent opportunities to find interesting minerals and crystals (always check land access rules before collecting).
+What follows are some of the best places for beginners to go rockhounding in the Bancroft area, from beginner-friendly spots to classic Ontario mineral collecting locales.
+Many of these are well-known within the regional rockhound community and can provide excellent opportunities to find interesting minerals and crystals without straying too far out of the average person's comfort zone. (always check land access rules before collecting).

 The CN Rock Pile is one of the most accessible and popular rockhounding sites in Bancroft.
 Originally it consisted of material brought in during railway construction from the Golden-Keene Quarry, you can sift through a variety of minerals right off the Hastings Heritage Trail.